-The hiking trail will be closed for 2 weeks starting from October 21st due to landslide protection work.
+The hiking trail is still closed due to landslide protection work.
 Please follow the signage in the area.

 The cave is an exciting hiking destination and accessible by boat and on foot, but access is difficult.